We are here to help

 - Can I cancel or amend an exam booking?

 - Can I use a calculator, whiteboard or note paper in the exam?

-Welcome to the new look examinations platform.
-If you are keen to schedule your examinations using the increased flexibility now open to you, please follow the steps below, but please note, you must take the 'Example Exam' before you can schedule any exams.
+Please follow the steps below to schedule your exam(s), but please note, you must take the 'Example Exam' before you can schedule any exams.

 1. Log in/register on this website

 2. Navigate to the 'Online Store' and purchase as many exam seats as you need (you will not be able to schedule an exam unless you have first purchased one or more exam seats)